r0sa-bio-digital/content-publishing-ecosystem/README.md

 					* think is it really good idea to transform developers to authors
 						* yes, it is good way to motivate developers do better core features
 					* technical roadmap must support business roadmap
+		* Improve content management functionality
+			* the goal: allow user to perform complete content creation/distribution cycle using web frontend only
+			* user dashboard frontend
+				* limit transactions list by default by last N operations
+				* add list of all owned content records
+				* update layout outfit and overall ux
+			* integrated content update functionality
+				* start edit content from dashboard owned content list
+				* start edit content from show page, if you are author of the content
 		* Rework readme
 			* move work plan to content typed as markdown
 				* become first user of your system and first real author of content in it